matshou/CBN-Tilesets/README.md

 # Cataclysm: Bright Nights Tilesets

-This repository contains tools and components you need to build your own tilesets for Cataclysm: Bright Nights.
-Currently only a few tilesets are present here but that should change in the future.
-Everyone is encouraged to contribute to the project.
+This is an unofficial master tileset repository for Cataclysm: Bright Nights.
+It contains tools and components you need to build your own fully functional tilesets.
+Currently only a few tilesets are supported but that should change in the future.

 ## Building tilesets